 Cash-Out Refinance

 This program is not reserved only for purchase transactions.
-Using the same credit score, cash reserves and loan amount requirements, borrowers with existing mortgages may also apply for a cash-out refinance mortgage.
-All of the same rules will apply.
+Using the same credit score, cash reserves, and loan amount requirements, borrowers with existing mortgages may also apply for a cash-out refinance mortgage.
+All of the same rules will apply for a bank statement refinance.

 Various Terms for Repayment

 There are various repayment terms, just like a conventional mortgage.
-Customers may choose a 30-year fixed mortgage or one of the multiple adjustable rate programs such as a 5-year ARM or 7-year ARM.
-Interest-only is also an available option but there are other limitations that go with it.
+Customers may choose a 30-year fixed mortgage or one of the multiple adjustable rate mortgage programs such as a 5-year ARM or 7-year ARM.
+Interest-only is also an available option but other limitations go with it.

 Seller Concessions are Also Allowed

 Buying a home brings with it the necessary closing costs.
 These are costs paid to the appraiser, closing attorney, and other agencies that participate in the loan process.
-In order to help borrowers with their negotiations, this program will allow sellers to contribute up to 6% of the home’s selling price towards the closing costs.
+To help borrowers with their negotiations, this program will allow sellers to contribute up to 6% of the home’s selling price towards the closing costs.

-For self-employed people with a strong credit score and a healthy rainy-day fund, the new breed of bank statement mortgages can be a fantastic way to purchase a home or investment property without the normal paperwork of a typical mortgage.
+For self-employed people with a strong credit score and a healthy rainy-day fund, the new breed of bank statement mortgages can be a fantastic way to purchase a home or investment property without the normal paperwork of a typical home loan.